There are times when your hair looks just perfect, without you doing anything special.

 It also absorbs toxins from the hair and scalp.
 In some styling clays, this is the clay of choice, as it is in Woody’s hair clay.

-This type of clay is very beneficial for helping sooth sensitive skin that is prone to dandruff and psoriasis.
+This type of hair clay is very beneficial for helping soothe sensitive skin that is prone to dandruff and psoriasis.

 Essential oils are often added to provide scent to the styling clay, as it is usually odorless or mildly earthy.

-Light to medium hold clay is good for a sleeker look and/or finer hair, as strong holding clay can at times leave fine hair looking oily.
+Light to medium hold clay is good for a sleeker look and/or fine hair types, as strong holding clay can at times leave fine hair looking oily.

-Clays that boast the strongest hold, like Boogie’s hair clay, claim to hold your styling all day even if you are being active, getting sweaty, or putting your hair under duress.
+Clays that boast the strongest hold claim to hold your styling all day even if you are being active, getting sweaty or putting your hair under duress.

-These stronger holds are better for more extravagant styles since it is strong enough to keep the hair supported and in place.
+These stronger holds are better for more extravagant styles since they’re strong enough to keep the hair supported and in place.